zerok/zerokspot.com/posts/2015/2015.12.31-new-string-formatting-in-python/index.md

 'lala'
 ```

-Since `.format` is an actual method and not an operator mapping to a binary
+Since `.format` is a method and not an operator (which is mapped to a binary
-method handling of arguments has become more explicit.
-If you pass a string, it
+method), handling of arguments has become more explicit.
+If you pass a string,
-is interpreted as a string.
-If you pass a tuple containing just one string, it
+it is interpreted as a string.
+If you pass a tuple containing just one string,
-is interpreted as a tuple containing one string:
+it is interpreted as a tuple containing one string:

 ```
 >>> "{}".format("lala")